moja-global/community-website/.github/PULL_REQUEST_TEMPLATE.md

 Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change which fixes an issue).
 - [ ] New feature (non-breaking change which adds functionality).
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected).
+- [ ] This change requires a documentation update.

 ## How Has This Been Tested?